River Nene: Peterborough

-Having passed among the gentle hills of Northamptonshire the river enters the rural part of the City of Peterborough, passing the Nene Valley Railway and through the Nene Valley Country Park.
+Having passed among the gentle hills of Northamptonshire the river enters the rural part of the City of Peterborough, passing the Nene Valley Railway and through the Nene Park.
 1/2 mi upstream of the city centre is Woodston Wharf—the site of the old sea lock—originally the extent of the tidal River Nene until the Dog-in-a-Doublet lock at Whittlesey was opened in 1937.
-To the east of Peterborough city centre a branch of the river passes under the former Great Eastern Railway, now connected to the main East Coast main line and running through to Cambridge via Whittlesey and Ely.
+To the east of Peterborough city centre a branch of the river passes under the former Great Eastern Railway, now connected to the main East Coast Main Line and running through to Cambridge via Whittlesey and Ely.
 The branch terminates, for navigation, at Stanground Lock, a connection to the Middle Levels, the drainage system of the Fens through which access is possible to the River Great Ouse.
 Below Peterborough, the river forms the border between Cambridgeshire and Norfolk for about 3.7 mi.

-Continuing downstream leads to the impressive 'Embankment' area and after the cathedral city itself, passing through Whittlesey the landscape changes to the Nene Washes in The Fens and their vast horizons.
+Continuing downstream leads to the 'Embankment' area and after the cathedral city itself, passing through Whittlesey the landscape changes to the Nene Washes in The Fens and their vast horizons.

+The old course of the Nene remains in the fens to the south of the new channel, passing through the former Whittlesey Mere and on to Benwick, March and Upwell.

 Beyond Flag Fen the river flows under the A47 bridge at Guyhirn, through the port of Wisbech, then Sutton Bridge in Lincolnshire, and it finally enters The Wash between two towers known as "the lighthouses".

 The Nene links the Grand Union Canal to the River Great Ouse, via the Middle Level Navigations.
 Much of its route has been upgraded to a wide canal with locks at regular intervals.
 Some sections where artificial cuts run adjacent to the course of the river are known as the "Nene Navigation".